The Fire Emblem game that started it all and one of the first releases for the tactical RPG genre. A good definition for “Nintendo Hard.”

 - There is no such thing as a Convoy menu.
 All of your excess items go into storage tents on the maps, and you can only store a small number of items.

 - The preparations menu does not allow you to change items before an upcoming chapter.
 That means you better finish your preparations in the previous chapter, if you can.

 - You cannot rearrange your soldiers’ positions on the map before you start the battle, which can REALLY put you at a disadvantage.

 - You cannot send items to storage when shopping, so a soldier with full inventory cannot make any purchases.
 And to send items to storage, you have to waste a turn or more to deposit items at a storage tent.

 Yeeeeeeeaaaaaah.
 All those little conveniences that we were so used to?
 Not here at all!
-And boy, does that make the game that much fucking harder and ten times more tedious.
+And boy, does that make Shadow Dragon and the Blade of Light that much fucking harder and ten times more tedious.
 Hopefully, that gives you a new kind of appreciation for the later entries.

 While the game is certainly beatable, the biggest problem is that it’s a whole lot of busywork.
 In order to get anywhere in this game, you need to spend A LOT OF TIME just doing preparation groundwork and not actually playing the game.

 And the cursor moves so fucking slow.
 It moves so fucking slow.
 It’s so god-fuck slow.
 I’m dead serious.
 It doesn’t move as quickly or as smoothly as later games.
 It’s so jerky and it takes forever for it to reach one side of the map to the opposite side.